learn-co-curriculum/react-hooks-redux-index-codealong/readme.md

 ## Goal

-We need to give users the ability to click on a specific Todo, and then for that todo to disappear.
-To implement this, we will stick with our practice of not directly manipulating the dom, but instead updating the state of our store, and then using react to display the current list of todos.
+Our state is properly updating but we are not displaying these updates to the user.
+We need a component that references the store and then uses the data from the store to reference the list of Todos.

 ## Displaying todos